-KID 2: Yeah, I see them in ads, and they let you just tap it and play it.
+KID 1: Yeah, I see them in ads, and they let you just tap it and play it.

-KID 4: you can spend money, real money, or you can just like spin stuff and all that.
+KID 2: You can spend money, real money.

 While some are more obvious than others, there are a lot of video games out there that involve some form of gambling.
 And now, the federal government wants to do something about it.
-It says those features aren't appropriate for kids and wants stricter classifications for video games that contain them whether or not they involve any real money.

-Just like films and TV shows, Video Games are given a classification before we see them.
-They help give us an idea what's appropriate for different age groups.
-So what sort of games could be impacted?
+It says those features aren't appropriate for kids and want stricter classifications for video games that contain them, whether or not they involve any real money.
+Just like films and TV shows, video games are given a classification before we see them.
+They help give us an idea for what's appropriate for different age groups.
+So, what sort of games could be impacted?
 For starters anything containing these, loot boxes.

-KID 2: A loot box is something that contains prizes, but there's a chance so that there's a chance that you might get a good prize or a bad prize.
+KID 1: A loot box is something that contains prizes, but there's a chance that you might get a good prize or a bad prize.

-KID 1: It feels really good when you get the awesome stuff.
+KID 3: It feels really good when you get the awesome stuff.
 But when you get like the really low rarity stuff, you feel like you've lost like so much things.

 Loot boxes have been a bit of a controversial topic in recent years.
 Sometimes they're earned through game play, but a lot of the time they can be bought using real money.
-And while some game developers, like Fortnite, have already started to phase out randomized loot boxes, there are still a whole heap of games that use them.
+And while some game developers, like Fortnite, have already started to phase out randomised loot boxes, there are still a whole heap of games that use them.

-JACK: Loot boxes use a technique called intermittent rewarding which basically means letting you win at random intervals.
-It's very common in gambling games and can make us want to keep playing something for longer because we never quite know when we will get our next win.
+JACK, REPORTER: Oh, okay.
+Loot boxes use a technique called intermittent rewarding which basically means letting you win at random intervals.
+It's very common in gambling games and can make you want to play something for longer because you never quite know when you're going to get your next win.
+Oh, Oh, I won.

-KID 2: the games I play in, you have to play a lot to get those loot boxes to get some experience.
+KID 1: The games I play in, you have to play a lot to get those loot boxes to get some experience.
 And if you play a lot, you get extra rewards.

-Studies have found that Gamers who buy loot boxes are up to two times more likely to gamble in real life.
-So, the government wants any games that feature loot boxes to carry a M, or mature, rating, which means they're not appropriate for anyone under the age of 15.
+Studies have found that gamers who buy loot boxes are up to two times more likely to gamble in real life.
+So, the government wants any games that feature loot boxes to carry an M, or mature, rating, which means they're not appropriate for anyone under the age of 15.
 The other games the government wants to put stricter classifications on are these.
 They're called social casinos, they're free to play and you can't win real money from them.
 The government wants them to carry an 18+ rating, which would make them illegal for anyone under age to play them.

-KID 1: I've seen them in ADS.
-Sometimes my mom thinks she can win when she downloaded those games pokies who say that only a really small percentage of kids are actually playing them anyway.
-But there are some studies that suggest that's not the case and that between 12 and 25 per cent of young people are playing social casino games.
+KID 3: I've seen them in ads.
+Sometimes my mom thinks she can win when she downloaded those games.

+They look and sound similar to pokie machines, some are even made by the same companies that make pokies, and they say that only a really small percentage of kids are actually playing them anyway.
+But there are some studies that suggest that's not the case and that between 12 and 25 percent of young people are playing social casino games.